Fiat 500L 1.4 Lounge 5Dr Petrol Hatchback

 We can't imagine that 500L motoring is ever going to cost you very much.
 The 1.3-litre Multijet diesel manages 68.9mpg on the combined cycle and puts out 107g/km of CO2, figures you can further improve to 70.6mpg and 105g/km by opting to pair this engine with the Dualogic automatic gearbox.
 The other diesel engine in the 500L range, the 1.6-litre Multijet diesel, manages 67.3mpg and 112g/km of CO2.
 By far the worst of the bunch is the least powerful unit on offer, the 95bhp 1.4-litre 16v petrol unit, delivering figures that remind us how inefficient small car engines used to be - 46.3mpg on the combined cycle and 143g/km of CO2.
 What else?
 Well, there's a Smart Fuel System that does away with a fuel cap and makes it impossible to put petrol into a diesel model - or vica versa.
 And servicing?
 Well that will be needed on petrol units every 18,000 miles, but you can stretch that to 21,000 miles if you opt for one of the diesels.

-Floor mats, Heated rear windows with wash wipe, ABS/EBD, Cruise control, Dusk and rain sensors, Trip computer, Electrochrome auto dipping rear view mirror, Touchscreen for radio, Body colour bumpers, Automatic headlights and rain sensor...
+Floor mats, Electric front windows, ABS/EBD, Cruise control, Dusk and rain sensors, Trip computer, Electrochrome auto dipping rear view mirror, Touchscreen for radio, Body colour bumpers, Automatic headlights and rain sensor...

 |0 to 60 mph (secs)|

 |0 to 62 mph (secs)||12.8|

 |Engine Torque - LBS.FT||94|